cisco/mercury/doc/npf.md

 ## SSH

 SSH fingerprints are formed from the SSH identification string and, when present, the SSH_MSG_KEXINIT message defined in RFC 4253.
-Four fingerprint formats are defined for the client-to-server direction, and four corresponding formats are defined for the server-to-client direction.
+Three fingerprint formats are defined for the client-to-server direction, and three corresponding formats are defined for the server-to-client direction.

 The complete client fingerprint format is
 ```